KrisBruurs/energy_transition_dashboard/README.md

 - **CO2 Emissions**: [Our World in Data - CO2](https://owid.io/data/co2/) (owid-co2-data.csv)
 - **GDP per Capita**: [World Bank](https://ourworldindata.org/grapher/gdp-per-capita-worldbank.csv) (gdp-per-capita-worldbank.csv)

-## Development
+## Wanting to Explore Further?

-### Exploratory Analysis
+### Dig Into the Data

-Use the provided Jupyter notebook for data exploration and analysis:
+There's a Jupyter notebook included if you want to experiment and explore:
 ```bash
 jupyter notebook notebooks/analysis.ipynb
 ```

-### Cleaning Up
+### Start Over

-To remove downloaded data and start fresh:
+If you want to clear everything and run the pipeline fresh:
 ```bash
 make remove_data
 ```